 What should I bring to my courses?

-Most classes, including studio, will provide you with a list of materials needed on the first day, however, plan on bringing notebooks and writing materials to the first class so you can take notes.
-You can also visit the DePaul University book store website to see if the courses you enrolled in have any required texts available for purchase there.
+Most classes, including studio, will provide you with a list of materials needed on the first day.
+However, plan on bringing notebooks and writing materials to the first class so you can take notes.
+You may also visit the DePaul University book store website to see if the courses you enrolled in have any required texts available for purchase there.

 Am I enrolled correctly?

 Contact your academic advisor to confirm that you are correctly enrolled.

 If you are a new student, you can also work with SAIC Admissions the first two weeks of your first semester.

 - Read more about your degree requirements